Published: May 9, 2019 | Updated: October 9, 2020 | Posted by: Venus Zoleta | Personal Finance

-So, you’ve decided to get a life insurance.
+So, you’ve decided to get a life insurance plan.
 As a breadwinner, being insured means sparing your loved ones from financial burden when something unexpected happens.
 Even if you’ve accumulated wealth, it’ll be quickly wiped out by an accident, permanent disability, or death.
-And so, you start looking for the best life insurance.
+And so, it makes sense to start looking for the best life insurance.

 In the Philippines, you’re typically approached by an insurance agent who happens to be your relative, friend, or colleague.
 Nothing wrong with that—it’s good to know your options from someone you know and trust.

 However, it also pays to do your own legwork.
 Identify your life insurance needs, actively shop around, compare your choices, and assess the results before you pick a policy.

 Your ultimate goal is to find a policy that meets your needs and budget, specifically one with the most coverage at the least possible cost.
 Narrow down your choices by comparing insurance companies, insurance types, and insurance policies.

 Make sure that the insurance company you’ll choose won’t likely to fold in five to 10 years.
 Look for these essential qualities when comparing life insurance providers: